-After almost nine years of working together, this co-operative of nine women now operates adjacent to the Manyangana High School in Utah.
-For the past four years they have been renting a portion of land from the school where they grow quality herbs, vegetables and edible flowers that are sold to local game lodges, a couple of retailers and to their immediate community.
+After almost nine years of working together, this co-operative of 5 women, operate adjacent to the Manyangana High School in Utah.
+They lease a portion of land from the school where they grow quality herbs, vegetables and edible flowers which are sold to surrounding game lodges, retailers in the Hoedspruit area and of course, to their local community members.

-The Thornybush Collection, along with support from a variety of other donating organisations, is helping the co-operative in a number of areas including business strategy, financial and administrative support, sales/marketing efforts, logistics and infrastructure development.
+The Thornybush Projects, along with support from a variety of other donating organisations, is helping the co-operative in a number of areas including business strategy, financial and administrative support, sales and marketing efforts, logistics and infrastructure development.

 To date we have assisted in increasing their shade cloth covered growing areas, built a washing and packing facility, a cold-storage building with bathrooms and an attached market-type retail facility.
-In addition, we have facilitated the drilling of a new borehole with storage tanks, fitted rainwater harvesting systems off some of the school buildings.
+In addition, we have facilitated the drilling of a new borehole with storage tanks as well as fitted rainwater harvesting systems off some of the school buildings.
 We have also assisted with a seedling nursery which allows the garden to now propagate more of their own seedlings, ultimately saving costs for their business.

 Future projects under consideration include:

 - Constructing a rammed earth building for further storage